castacks/tartanvo/README.md

  -->

 ### Run the testing script
-The `vo_trajectory_from_folder.py` script shows an example of running TartanVO on a sequence of images reading out from a folder.
-Because TartanVO outputs up-to-scale translation, it also reads a pose-file for adjusting the translation scale.
-If the pose-file is not provided, the default scale of 1.0 will be used.
-The results will be stored in the `results` folder.
+The `vo_trajectory_from_folder.py` script shows an example of running TartanVO on a sequence of images out of a folder.
+Because TartanVO outputs up-to-scale translation, the script also reads a pose file for adjusting the translation scale.
+If the pose file is not provided, the default scale of 1.0 will be used.
+The results are stored in the `results` folder.

 - Testing on KITTI
 ```
-$ python vo_trajectory_from_folder.py  --model-name tartanvo_1914.pkl --kitti --test-dir data/KITTI_10/image_left --pose-file data/KITTI_10/pose_left.txt
+$ python vo_trajectory_from_folder.py  --model-name tartanvo_1914.pkl \
+                                       --kitti \
+                                       --test-dir data/KITTI_10/image_left \
+                                       --pose-file data/KITTI_10/pose_left.txt
 ```
 - Testing on EuRoC
 ```

-$ python vo_trajectory_from_folder.py  --model-name tartanvo_1914.pkl --euroc --test-dir data/EuRoC_V102/image_left --pose-file data/EuRoC_V102/pose_left.txt
+$ python vo_trajectory_from_folder.py  --model-name tartanvo_1914.pkl \
+                                       --euroc \
+                                       --test-dir data/EuRoC_V102/image_left \
+                                       --pose-file data/EuRoC_V102/pose_left.txt
 ```

 <!-- - Testing on TartanAir -->

-Running the above commands with `--save-flow` tag, allows you to save intermediate optical flow outputs into the `results` folder.
+Running the above commands with the `--save-flow` tag, allows you to save intermediate optical flow outputs into the `results` folder.

 ## Run the ROS node

-We provide a python ROS node in `tartanvo_node.py` for easy integration of the TartanVO to robotic systems.
+We provide a python ROS node in `tartanvo_node.py` for the easy integration of the TartanVO into robotic systems.

 ### How does TartanVONode work?
 1. Subscribed topics